-There is a series of booklets with information on applying for permanent residency available to download from the Australian Immigration and Citizenship website.
+There is a series of booklets with information on applying for permanent residency available to download from the Australian Department of Immigration and Border Protection's website.

 Do I need to obtain a visa to temporarily enter Australia?

 All visitors to Australia not including Australian and New Zealand passport holders must obtain a visa before travelling to Australia.

 New Zealand citizens who wish to travel to Australia can do so without first obtaining a visa.
 However, New Zealanders who are likely to face restricted entry are citizens with criminal records or with untreated tuberculosis or who have been deported, excluded or removed from any country (see questions one and two above).

 Can I apply for a visa online?